osaal/envlang/wiki/Basics.md

 This document tries to explain the basics of how Envlang functions.
 During alpha development, not every functionality might be implemented -- check [STRUCTURE.md](STRUCTURE.md) for a more up-to-date list of implemented functionality.

-The document [grammar.ebnf](grammar.ebnf) presents the Envlang grammar in Extended Backus-Naur Form.
-Note, that the file is a descriptive document, and is not actually used to generate the lexer and/or parser -- please leave an Issue if the grammar deviates from actual behaviour in Envlang.
+The grammar is documented in the source tree at `docs/grammar.ebnf` in Extended Backus-Naur Form.
+Note, however, that it is highly likely that this grammar is incorrect compared to the actual behaviour in the source code.
+The grammar will be updated prior to the launch of version 1.0, during which this section will also be updated to match.
+You are free to correct the grammar file by leaving a pull request or issue on Github.

 ## Data Types